lalicia/lalicia/README.md

 ### Some randomness to get to know me :smiley_cat:
 ⚡ Fun fact: I'm the proud owner of the original deluxe DVD editions of every season of Buffy TVS.
 They cost me an absolute fortune lol
 <br>
-👓 I'm passionate about: Mental Health and kindness.
+:heart: I'm passionate about: Mental Health and kindness.
 "Kindness in words creates confidence.
 Kindness in thinking creates profoundness.
 Kindness in giving creates love" - Lao Tzu
 <br>
-:seedling: I’m currently learning: everything.
+:seedling: I’m currently learning: Everything.
 No really - it never ends!
 Right now I'm focussing mostly on React apps and various libraries and frameworks to support frontend development.
 <br>
 🤔 I’m looking for help with: Probably a lot, but I will ask very nicely :relaxed:
 <br>